I Went on a Stakeout With a Private Investigator and Learned About Boredom

-You'd think it would be awesome to work as a PI.
+You'd think it's awesome being a PI.
 And it is, except that you pee in a bottle.

-Dave is a Melbourne PI with Lyonswood Investigations, and I met him during his third day outside a St. Kilda apartment.
-He'd been watching the place on 14-hour shifts from his hatchback, which made me quickly realize that a lot of PI mythology is, in fact, mythical.
-I sat in with Dave for a few hours, and he ran me through his processes, his musical preferences, and what he does for toilet breaks.
+Dave is a Melbourne P.I. with Lyonswood Investigations and I found him on his third day outside a St Kilda apartment.
+He'd been watching the place on 14-hour shifts from his hatchback, which made me quickly realise that a lot of P.I. mythology, is in fact, mythical.
+I sat in with Dave for a few hours and he ran me through his processes, his musical preferences, and what he does for toilet breaks.

 Why is it unique?
 What sort of work do you usually do?

 All sorts.
 You've got corporate jobs where you're working for a larger company that wants a particular aspect of their business looked into.
 Then you've got your WorkCover jobs.
 In those situations the insurance company wants to know if a person on benefits is genuinely injured.
 Then you get your private jobs where the husband or wife thinks a partner is cheating.